 Creighton University’s application review process reflects our values as a Catholic, Jesuit institution.
 As such, we maintain and value a holistic review of all submitted application materials.
 We believe the full evaluation of a high school record is the best way to demonstrate a student’s preparedness and academic abilities over time.
 Our process also values the use of standardized tests as a piece of the review process to level-set the variance of curriculum offered at schools throughout the country.

 For students electing to send scores, the SAT, ACT, and other standard measures can continue to be an important part of Creighton University’s holistic admissions process.
 Standardized test scores are a required part of the application process at many other selective colleges and universities.
 These tests can provide valuable information about a student.
 If a student chooses to include these scores in their application review, we will consider them, along with all other materials in a student’s application.
-We encourage students to take standardized tests like the SAT and ACT, and to share scores with us.
-Given the number of institutions that require these scores, we anticipate that the majority of students will continue to take these tests and may still submit their test scores to Creighton.

 What does it mean to apply test-optional?